Guava: Pink vs White Fruit Benefits. Leaves, Juice Medicinal Uses

 Q. How many guava eat per day?

-There is no specific recommended amount of fruit to eat per day, as it depends on individual dietary needs and preferences.
-Eating too much can lead to digestive issues and other health problems.
-It is generally recommended to eat no more than one or two pieces of guava per day.
+There is no specific recommended amount of guava to eat per day, as it depends on individual dietary needs and preferences.
+Eating too much guava can lead to digestive issues and other health problems.
+It is generally recommended to consume no more than one or two pieces of guava per day.

 Q. Does guava increase immunity?

-Guava is a nutritious fruit that is thought to have many health benefits, including boosting immunity.
-It is high in vitamin C, which is known to help support the immune system, and it contains many antioxidants that may help protect the body from disease.
+Guava is a nutritious fruit believed to offer many health benefits, including boosting immunity.
+It contains high levels of vitamin C, known for its immune system support, and numerous antioxidants that may help protect the body from disease.
 Additionally, some research has suggested that plant leaves may have antimicrobial properties, which may help protect against infections.

 Q. What is the best time to eat?

 It is best to eat guava in the morning or mid-afternoon.
 Eating guava in the morning is a great way to start the day with an energizing snack.
 Eating it mid-afternoon is a great way to get a burst of energy and nutrition to help you through the rest of the day.
-Guava is a healthy snack that can be eaten any time of the day.
-Ripe guavas can be eaten raw, either as a snack or part of a meal.
-They can also be used in a variety of recipes, such as juice, jams, chutneys, and desserts.
-Fruit seeds can also be eaten.
-They are often dried and ground into flour, which can then be used to make bread, cakes, and other treats.
+Guava is a healthy snack that you can enjoy at any time of the day.
+You can eat ripe guavas raw as a snack or as part of a meal.
+Additionally, you can use guavas in various recipes, including juice, jams, chutneys, and desserts.
+The fruit seeds are edible too; they are commonly dried and ground into flour, which you can use to make bread, cakes, and other treats.